awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 It's used to deploy the following:

 1. The AWS resources that support the solution
-2. The Kubecost S3 Exporter pod on each cluster, by invoking Helm
+2. The Kubecost S3 Exporter Pod on each cluster, by invoking Helm

 This guide is composed of the following sections: